alanli2001/AudioTranslate/README.md

 This application helps translate and transcribe your audio.
 If you are deaf/hard of hearing or the speaker is speaking in a different language, this application will take care of your needs,

-Installions:
-Type the following commands into the command line.
+Installions: type the following commands into the command line.

 ```
 pip install pyaudio termcolor google-cloud-speech googletrans google-cloud Pillow Gooey